lkorth/php-gcm/README.md

 License
 --------
-php-gcm is licensed under the Apache 2.0 License
+php-gcm is licensed under the Apache 2.0 License.
+See the [LICENSE] file for more details.

-php-gcm is based heavily on Google's Java [GCM server](http://developer.android.com/reference/com/google/android/gcm/server/package-summary.html) code